 Have you been thinking about a job in insurance?
 Insurance sales is one of the most easily approachable fields a person can get into.
-Whether you are an entry-level employee with no job experience or a veteran with many years in sales, there is a position that is right for you.
+Whether you are an entry-level employee with no job experience or a veteran with many years in selling insurance, there is a position that is right for you.

 What Kind of Insurance Will You Sell?

 Before jumping into your insurance career, you need to know which types of insurance you want to sell.
 Are you thinking of selling car insurance?
 Homeowners’ insurance?
 Life insurance?

 There are many different types of insurance available, all of which require state-mandated insurance licenses to sell.

 Some of the common types of insurance are: